rottytooth/Valence/readme.md

 *Valence* is a programming language where each symbol is a homophone with multiple meanings.
 Context determines the meaning of the symbol; if multiple readings remain, each interpretation plays out in parallel.

 In Valence:
-* Any symbol can alternately be a variable name or an instruction
+* Any symbol can be read as a variable name, an octal digit, a command, a type, or an expression
-* All instructions have multiple meanings, as listed below
+* For commands and expressions, most symbols have multiple interpretations based on parameter count
-* Every possible reading of that line of code plays out in parallel
+* Every possible reading of a program plays out in parallel
+* Brackets can disambiguate a phrase when needed

 There is no single line of Valence that isn't valid; any combination of the signs has multiple meanings.
 However, some programs have mismatched brackets or (detectable) infinite loops; during execution, these are skipped.

 ## Project Status

-The parser is functional but not finalized, as the grammar may change while testing continues.
+The parser is functional but not finalized as the grammar may be altered while testing continues.

 IN PROGRESS:
+* More complex / more representative sample programs
 * Interpreter with parallel execution
-* More complex / more representative sample programs
 * Transpile to JS instead of pseudo-code

 ## Instructions